Positroids are 3-colorable: Introduction

 While the case $k=2$ still is trivial for general oriented matroids, already the case $k=3$, which was proven by Hadwiger in the graphic (and regular) case, is open in general.
 The graphic case is easily proved observing the fact that a simple graph without $K_4$-minor always has a vertex of degree at most $2$.
 Therefore Goddyn, Hochst\"{a}ttler and Neudauer~\cite{goddynetal}, introduced the class of generalized series parallel ($GSP$) oriented matroids, which is an $M(K_4)$-free class, requiring that the coflow-lattice of every minor contains a vector with at most two non-zero entries which must be $+1$ or $-1$.
 This class is easily seen to be 3-colorable in the sense of Hochst\"{a}ttler and Nickel, if the matroid is loopless.
 In general, the class of $M(K_4)$-free matroids is not well understood~\cite{geelenblog}.
 If every such orientable matroid could be proven to be $GSP$, then Hadwiger's conjecture would hold for oriented matroids in the case $k=3$.
 A large class of orientable matroids without $M(K_4)$-minor is formed by the gammoids.
 Unfortunately, they are only slightly better understood.

 One possibility to prove membership in the class $GSP$ is to find two compatible cocircuits in the oriented matroid with symmetric difference of cardinality at most two.
 The existence of such a pair is guaranteed for any orientation if there exists a coline with more simple than multiple copoints.
+Call such a coline a positive coline.
 Here, a copoint $H$ (a hyperplane in the underlying matroid) is simple with respect to the coline $L$ if $|H \setminus L|=1$.
-Call such a coline a positive coline.
 Goddyn et al.\ showed in \cite{goddynetal} that every simple bicircular matroid of rank at least $2$ has a positive coline.
 Bicircular matroids are transversal matroids, and the smallest class under minors that contains transversal matroids is the class of gammoids.
 Therefore they conjectured in the same work that the same holds for every simple gammoid of rank at least $2$.
 Albrecht and Hochst\"{a}ttler \cite{Immanuelandwinfried, immanueldiss} later proved this to be true for rank $3$.
 However, Guzman-Pro and Hochst\"{a}ttler recently proved in \cite{santiago} that not every simple gammoid of rank at least $2$ has a positive coline, disproving by that the conjecture of Goddyn et al. \cite{goddynetal}.
+They also proved in the same work that the existence of a good coline (a coline with at least two simple copoints) is enough to prove membership to the GSP class, and that such a coline exists in every simple cobicircular matroid of rank at least $2$.

 Every loopless oriented matroid of rank $3$ not containing $M(K_4)$ is 3-colorable \cite{onthechromaticnumber}.
 In addition, until now bicircular matroids of rank $\geq 2$ \cite{goddynetal} and simple lattice path matroids of rank $\geq 2$\cite{Immanuelandwinfried1} were shown to be $3$-colorable by proving the existence of a positive coline in each one of them.
-In this paper, we add in the same way, simple positroids of rank $\geq 3$ to this list.
+In this paper, we prove the following theorem by proving the existence of a good coline in any simple positroid of rank at least $2$. \begin{thm} Simple positroids of rank at least $2$ are $3$-colorable. \end{thm}

-We assume basic familiarity with matroid theory and oriented matroids.
+We assume basic familiarity with graph theory, matroid theory and oriented matroids.
 The standard references are~\cite{oxleybook,ombibel}.